Posts

 Toys Faith Enjoys

 It can be hard for us to find toys that Faith likes to play with, especially for longer periods of time.
 There are very few toys we have found that she can play with entirely on her own.
-When she was three her early interventionist introduced us to the world of adaptive toys - or toys that are adapted so that kids with disabilities can play with them.
+When she was three years old, her early interventionist introduced us to the world of adaptive toys - or toys that are adapted so that kids with disabilities can play with them.
 We bought her three adaptive animal toys, plugged her button switches into them and when she pushed the button it would cause the animal to move and make a noise.
 She had a drumming bunny, a kitty cat and a duck.
-Oh yeah, and an adaptive toy coffee maker that I think Rob liked more than she did!
-These toys were great for teaching her cause and effect but she got bored of them pretty quickly.
-We haven't invested much money into adaptive toys because they are so expensive plus we don't know for sure if when we buy them for her she's even going to like them.
-One adaptive toy we did buy her recently for her birthday was an ad
+Oh yeah, and an adaptive toy coffee maker!
+These toys were great for teaching her cause and effect, but she got bored of them pretty quickly.
+We haven't invested much money into adaptive toys because they are so expensive plus we don't know for sure if when we buy them for her, she's even going to like them.
+One adaptive toy we did buy her recently for her birthday was an adaptive PlayStation controlle

 Our Little Car Accident